The problem

 Screed Setting and Drying Times

-Ideal Heat provide temporary boilers that include the state of the art Trend 963 Supervisor boiler monitoring system, such a system allows the process to be carried out and managed accurately and effectively.
+Ideal Heat Solutions provides temporary boiler hire using reliable brands such as Viessmann, Riello and the Trend 963 Supervisor boiler monitoring system, which allows the screed drying process to be carried out and managed accurately and effectively.

-After screed has been dried, an approved test method should be used to assess residual moisture levels before flooring can be laid.
-Most screed floors reach their final (maximum) strength at 28 days after being laid.
+After it has been dried, an approved test method should be used to assess residual moisture levels before flooring can be laid.
+Most screed floors reach their final (maximum) strength at 28 days after being laid

 Boiler hire for underfloor heating

-An experienced, SafeContractor accredited company will be able to guide you, there are complications to be considered.
-OFTEC approved engineers will have the necessary skill to overcome technical difficulties and provide a heating solution suitable for the exact situation.
-Installation of a replacement boiler should be relatively quick, keeping disruption to a minimum.
-Ideal Heat recommend a 22kW boiler is sufficient for screed drying.
+An experienced, SafeContractor-accredited company will be able to guide you, as there are complications to be considered.
+OFTEC-approved engineers will have the necessary skill to overcome technical difficulties and provide a heating solution suitable for the exact situation.
+Installation of a temporary boiler should be relatively quick, keeping disruption to a minimum.
+Ideal Heat Solutions advises that a 22kW boiler is sufficient for screed drying.

 Treating a screed floor before laying flooring

-Any screed floor must be properly cured before the addition of any flooring.
+Any screed floor must be properly cured before the addition of flooring.
 Traditional screed floors will take around 7 days per centimetre of thickness in optimal conditions.
-This could incur drying times of over a month; this can be reduced in a number of ways.
-Hiring a temporary boiler from an experienced boiler hire SafeContractor accredited company can speed up the process effectively.
+This could incur drying times of over a month, but it can be reduced in a number of ways.
+Hiring a temporary boiler from an experienced boiler hire SafeContractor-accredited company can speed up the process effectively.

 Time before walking on a screed floor